-- MSMEs account for about 45 per cent of India's manufacturing output - MSMEs accounts for about 40 per cent of India's total exports - The sector employs more than 73 million people in more than 31 million units spread across the country - MSMEs manufacture more than 6,000 products ranging from traditional to high tech items - For FY11, total production coming from MSME sector was projected at Rs.
-10,957.6 billion, an increase of more than 11 per cent over the previous year - For FY12, the MSME sector is estimated to have an average credit off-take of Rs.
-7.16 lacs for 32.2 million units.
+- MSMEs account for about 45 per cent of India's manufacturing output - MSMEs accounts for about 40 per cent of India's total exports - ➤ The sector employs more than 80 million people in more than 31 million units spread across the country - ➤ MSMEs manufacture more than 6,000 products ranging from traditional to high tech items - ➤ For FY12, total gross output coming from MSME sector was projected at Rs.
+18,343.32 billion, an increase of more than 7 per cent over the previous year - For FY12, the MSME sector had an average credit off-take of around Rs.
+7 lacs for 32 million units.

 At present, some of the MSMEs are involved in acquiring companies abroad as part of the globalization process.
 Most of these units are ancillaries and are export oriented.

 The MSME sector has altered itself to cater to the needs of large local manufacturers and suppliers to global manufacturers like Auto Industry.
 Currently, the segment is getting involved in investment towards R&D in order to equip itself to be competitive globally.
 Going ahead, outsourcing from multinational companies has played a vital role in fuelling the growth of Indian MSMEs as world leaders in specified products.
-The competencies in labor-intensive manufacturing units, lower transport costs and lose labor policies of the small scale sector have led to major outsourcing in manufacturing and services.
+The competencies in labour-intensive manufacturing units, lower transport costs and lose labour policies of the small scale sector have led to major outsourcing in manufacturing and services.